enshreyasingh199-creator/Product-api-documentation/getting-started.md

 - An internet connection
 - A tool for sending HTTP requests, such as Postman
-- A Basic understanding of HTTP methods such as GET, POST, PUT and DELETE
+- A basic understanding of HTTP methods such as GET, POST, PUT and DELETE

 ## Make your first API request